 Do your research

 The RA role is different at every school, so do your research, and make sure you know what you’re signing up for.
 Go on your residence life website or stop by the offices to learn more about the job.
 Better yet, talk to your own RA to get a first-hand point of view on the tasks.
-In my post, "Reasons to Be an RA" I discuss the reasons why I and many other RA alumni loved our experiences!
 Ask important questions about the time obligation, living situation, disciplinary role, activities, and overall commitment of being an RA.
-In addition, make sure you know all the prerequisites: many schools require a class or informal certification as part of the required qualifications.
+In addition, make sure you know all the prerequisites: Many schools require a class or informal certification as part of the required qualifications.

 Know what you’re getting into